Skip to content

 Service Image Port(s) Description

-Kafka runs in KRaft mode.
+Kafka runs in KRaft mode (no ZooKeeper).
 Schema Registry manages Avro schemas.
-Kafka Connect runs the S3 Sink connector to stream data to MinIO.
+Redpanda Connect replaces the older Kafka Connect + S3 Sink connector setup, streaming data from Kafka topics directly to Garage (S3).

 Processing Services